 For details please contact Daniel at the Jewellers.

-This is archived information which has been published about Cleveleys Christmas Lights over the years.
+The following is archived information which has been published about Cleveleys Christmas Lights over the years.
 Take a walk down memory lane!

 Light up a Life 2014